mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 boomer --data-dir /path/to/datasets/ --dataset dataset-name --output-dir /path/to/results/ --store-model-characteristics true
 ```

 Model characteristics are obtained for each model training during an experiment.
-This means that a single output file will be created when using on {ref}`train-test-split`:
+This means that a single output file is created when using on {ref}`train-test-split`:

 - `model_characteristics_overall.csv`

 When using a {ref}`cross-validation`, several models are trained on different parts of the available data, resulting in multiple output files being saved to the output directory.
-For example, the following files will be created when conducting a 5-fold cross validation:
+For example, the following files are created when conducting a 5-fold cross validation:

 - `model_characteristics_fold-1.csv`
 - `model_characteristics_fold-2.csv`